IgorBrandao42/Gaussian-Quantum-Information-Numerical-Toolbox-matlab/README.md

 This code is made available under the Creative Commons Attribution - Non Commercial 4.0 License.
 For full details see LICENSE.md.

 Cite this toolbox as:
-> Igor Brandão, "Quantum Gaussian Information Numerical Toolbox", https://github.com/IgorBrandao42/Quantum-Gaussian-Information-Numerical-Toolbox.
+> Igor Brandão, "Quantum Gaussian Information Numerical Toolbox", https://github.com/IgorBrandao42/Gaussian-Quantum-Information-Numerical-Toolbox-matlab.
 Retrieved <*date-you-downloaded*>

 ## Acknowledgment
 The author thanks Daniel Ribas Tandeitnik and Professor Thiago Guerreiro for the discussions.
-The author is thankful for support received from FAPERJ Scholarship No. E-26/200.270/2020
+The author is thankful for support received from FAPERJ Scholarship No. E-26/200.270/2020 and CNPq Scholarship No. 140279/2021-0.